“What are the various toddler personality types?”

-Although a toddler’s personality is still developing, several fundamental traits may be present at any age.
-Identifying these general characteristics can help parents make better decisions when introducing a young child to new people and situations or handling behavioral issues.
+It’s a question parents ask frequently as their child moves from being a baby into asserting their individual personality.
+Although a toddler’s personality is still developing as they grow, several fundamental traits may be present at any age.
+While some turn to a Toddler Personality Quiz, identifying the general characteristics can help parents make better decisions when introducing a young child to new people and situations or handling behavioral issues.

 Learn more about your child’s personality by considering these three toddler personality type pairings.